Manoui/website/index.md

 **While you are waiting for the fame to come thanks to your quote, you can explore the data and read more about what makes a quote famous.**

 Just think about politicians or advertisers that convinced you with just a few words, just by saying 'Yes we can!', 'Make America great again' or 'Logarithms are our friends'.
-This tiny little sentences made of 3 or 4 words have so much power when pronounced by Barack Obama, Donald Trump or Robert West that they are engraved forever in your mind.
+These tiny little sentences made of 3 or 4 words have so much power when pronounced by Barack Obama, Donald Trump, or Robert West that they are engraved forever in your mind.
 Not sure your colleague's remark in front of the coffee machine 'The weather is nice today.' will have as much impact on your brain...
-Why does these quotes are so powerful?
+Why do these quotes are so powerful?
 Is it because of their speaker?
 Is it because of the quote in itself?
 What makes that some quotes will be remembered forever and others will disappear into nothingness?

 That's what we wanted to investigate with our data story, in order to unravel the mystery behind famous quotes.

 First, we tried to look into the soul of the quote to find an answer.
-For instance, does the grammatical syntax plays a role in the fame of words?
+For instance, does grammatical syntax play a role in the fame of words?
 Or are negative quotes more famous than positive ones?
 Are some topics more trendy than others?
 Then, we tried to understand the impact of the speaker on his/her quote.
-Are the emitters of famous quote distributed equally across continents?
+Are the emitters of famous quotes distributed equally across continents?
 Is the fact that the speaker is alive or dead when the quote is cited important?
 Are people related to sports more mediatized than artists?
-It is indeed of high interest for politicians, influencers or companies to generate the perfect quote that will catch people attention.
+It is indeed of high interest for politicians, influencers, or companies to generate the perfect quote that will catch people's attention.

 **So while you have the time before the celebrity tornado sweeps you away, slip into the shoes of a data analysist to discover what impacts the fame of a quote!**